pulasthieka/fyp-system/README.md

 ## Further help
 #### Setting up ESP32
+0. Install ESP32 core for ArduinoIDE
 1. Navigate to C:\Users\USERNAME\AppData\Local\Arduino15\packages\esp32\hardware\esp32\VIRSION\cores\esp32
 2. Open HardwareSerial.cpp
 3. Change line 47 to "rxPin = 2;"
 4. Change line 48 to "txPin = 4;"
 5. Restart Arduino IDE

+#### Testing end to end system
+1. Connect your laptop to a Wi-Fi network
+2. Run "ipconfig" on CMD and get your laptop's IP address
+3. Update line 24 and 25 of ESP32.ino with your WiFI SSID and password
+4. Update line 27 of ESP32.ino with the IP address you obtained from step 2
+5. Program ESP32.ino to ESP32
+6. Program ATTiny_1.ino to an ATTiny and connect it's pin 3 to D2 of ESP32
+7. Program ATTiny_2.ino to an ATTiny and connect it's pin 3 to RX2 of ESP32
+9. Run server.js and mongoDB(with replica sets)
+10. Go to port 90 of your localhost to see data plots using index.html

+note - supporting js files, ndex.html and server.js must be in the same folder